The Workshop is organised by:

 PA to Lord Norton and Wroxton Administrator

 Amanda works closely alongside Lord Norton in organising and arranging the Wroxton Workshop weekend, and is often the first point of contact for many delegates.
 Amanda graduated from the University of Hull with a joint honours degree in Law & Legislative studies, and spent a full-year working alongside Lord Norton in the House of Lords as a Parliamentary Researcher.
-More recently Amanda obtained a Masters in Law, which she passed with distinction, and will soon have completed her Bar Exam en-route to becoming a Barrister.
+More recently Amanda obtained a Masters in Law, and having passed her Bar Exam, she took her ‘Call To The Bar’ at Inner Temple.
+She is now seeking pupillage en-route to becoming a Barrister.
 Her other roles include designing and maintaining the Wroxton Workshop website, alongside working as a Legal Executive and a County Court Advocate.

 In 2015 Amanda co-founded the Conflict Free Mineral Association, and delivered a keynote speech about Human Rights abuses in the Democratic Republic of the Congo to the Lord Mayor, Civic dignitaries and Council members of Hull.
 Amanda was then instrumental in taking Hull on the journey to become the first City in Europe to pass a Conflict Free Mineral Resolution.
 Amanda also wrote and performed the song ‘Your Voice’, which backed the campaign video.